Gamikant/CS6847-A1/README.md

 The evaluator will run the `client.py` script twice from their machine to test each environment.

 1.  **Test the Docker Swarm Environment**
-    Run the client script with the `--environment docker` flag and the Docker Swarm URL provided by the host.
+    Run the client script with the `--environment docker` flag and the Docker Swarm URL providedy the host.

 ```bash
 # Replace <DOCKER_IP> with the host's Wi-Fi IP